animenerdfreddurst/ptu/README.md

 #### Development Setup
 For making changes and running a dev vite server.
 1. **Clone the repository**:
-<U>Important:</U> You must clone this repo to somewhere other than your foundry systems folder or step 3 will not work.
+**Important:** You must clone this repo to somewhere other than your foundry systems folder or step 3 will not work.

     ```
     git clone https://github.com/animenerdfreddurst/ptu